Memphis Theater to Stop Annual Summer Screenings of Gone With the Wind

 Breaking from a 34-year-old tradition, the historic Orpheum Theatre in downtown Memphis, Tennessee, announced Friday that it will not show Gone With the Wind in its future summer movie series because of the film’s “insensitive” racial content.
 The decision comes in the wake of backlash over Orpheum’s screening on August 11, the same night that the white nationalist Unite the Right rally took place in Charlottesville, Virginia.
 Community members took to the venue’s Facebook page to denounce Gone With the Wind as “racist” and to call out its “tributes to white supremacy.”
-The 1939 classic film has long been criticized for its romanticized depiction of slavery and the American South of the 19th Century.
+The 1939 classic film has long been criticized for its romanticized depiction of slavery and the American South of the 19th century.

 “The Orpheum appreciates feedback on its programming from all members of the mid-south community,” Brett Batterson, president of Orpheum, said in a statement.
 “The recent screening of Gone With the Wind at the Orpheum on Friday, August 11, 2017, generated numerous comments.
 The Orpheum carefully reviewed all of them … As an organization whose stated mission is to ‘entertain, educate and enlighten the communities it serves,’ the Orpheum cannot show a film that is insensitive to a large segment of its local population.”